TomerAberbach/betterator/readme.md

 ## Features

 - **Intuitive:** easy to use `hasNext` and `getNext` methods
-- **Familiar:** lots of other programming language uses the same API
+- **Familiar:** lots of other programming language use the same API
 - **Tiny:** TBD
 - **Awesome Name:** you have to admit it's pretty rad :sunglasses: